-If you have a question or need assistance, you may contact us at 343-8277.
+If you need assistance or have a question, you may contact us at 343-8277.

 Snow Removal & Plow Outs

-Snow removal from driveways is the responsibility of the occupant.
-Snow from driveways cannot be plowed into the street right-of-way or onto sidewalks.
+Snow removal from driveways is the responsibility of the property owner.
+Snow from driveways cannot be shoveled or plowed into the street right-of-way or onto sidewalks.
 This is a violation of Municipal Code Title 24.80.090 and could result in a citation.
-(Note: When accessing this link, browse to Title 24.80.09.)

 Maps & Resources: